 The Immaculate Conception is a holy day because it is the moment when God chooses His Holy Place.
 Where Jesus Christ Himself was to dwell, uniting the divine with the human, heaven with earth.
-The Mother of God becoming the gateway to heaven and the uplifting of fallen human beings.
+The Mother of God becomes the gateway to heaven and the uplifting of fallen human beings.

 Why is the Feast of the Immaculate Conception not a Holy Day of Obligation?

-We learn from the Sinaxar that one day when they were old men, they came to Jerusalem to sacrifice to the Lord.
+We learn from the Sinaxar that one day when they were older men, they came to Jerusalem to sacrifice to the Lord.
 A Jew of the tribe of Reuben humiliated good Joachim while he was in the temple by saying to him: Why do you bring your gifts before others?
 You are unworthy because you have no children, for who knows what hidden sins.

 “And Mary said, “My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he indeed has looked on the humble estate of his servant.
-For behold, from now on all generations will call me blessed; for he who is mighty has done great things for me, and holy is his name.”
+For behold, from now on, all generations will call me blessed; for he who is mighty has done great things for me, and holy is his name.”

 Luke 1:46-49 (NIV)

-What is the Immaculate Conception and why is it important?
+What is the Immaculate Conception, and why is it important?

 Read also about Mary Magdalene: Was Mary Magdalene married to Jesus?
 What was Mary Magdalene in the Bible?